Tai Ji Circle’s Classes and Workshops

 When booking tickets to our classes or workshops there is a Student Release statement for you to agree to.

 Please sign your name/mobile when you first arrive at class in venue – for track and trace

-If you enrol for our Foundation course or classes and you buy a pass, you will have a number of classes to use up during the term, you can keep track of this through the booking system.
+If you enrol for our Foundation classes and buy a Beginners pass, you will have eight classes to use which you can keep track of through the booking system.

 Qi Gong Classes

 We ask especially that you don’t enter the room once a Qi Gong class has begin, until it has finished, as it is very disturbing to have interuption and external noise during the class.

 Safeguarding – Class Rules

 Tai Ji Circle expect all our students to treat one another and the teachers with friendliness, respect and politeness at all times and we aim to provide a safe environment for your Chen Taiji and Qi Gong training.

 • At the end of class please bow to the teacher to show respect and thanks

 • Professional boundaries between student and teacher should be maintained at all times